duse-io/secret-sharing-dart/README.md

 > **Warning:** This implementation has not been tested in production nor has it been examined by a security audit.
 > All uses are your own responsibility.

-This library is an implementation of (Shamir's Secret Sharing Algorithm)[http://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing].
+This library is an implementation of [Shamir's Secret Sharing Algorithm](http://en.wikipedia.org/wiki/Shamir%27s_Secret_Sharing).
 It also uses the `Converter` and `Codec` framework of `dart:convert`.

 To encode a secret, first import the library: